Workplace sexual harassment is a form of employment discrimination in Nevada. There are typically two kinds of workplace sexual harassment:

 - costs of job searches

-Plaintiffs should keep bills of all their expenses to prove these damages.4
+You should keep bills of all your expenses to prove these damages.4

 The court might also elect to award punitive damages to punish the employer for egregious behavior.
 For instance, if the employer knew of the harassment but did not take any measures to address it, the court may order punitive damages.